Whitman, A Users' Guide

 College Office – Housed on the ground floor of Wendell Hall C and next to the library, the

-offices of the college staff (Master, Dean, Director of Studies, Director of Student Life, College Administrator, support staff) are here.
+offices of the college staff (Head of College, Dean, Director of Studies, Director of Student Life, College Administrator, support staff) are here.

 Common Room – The living room of the college, located in 1981 Hall just off the